 - Handle Different Levels of Corruption in Exchange:

-The tool must be capable to repair the corrupted database in Exchange and remove all error messages under all the circumstances.
+The tool must be capable to repair the corrupted database in Exchange and remove all error messages under all circumstances.
 Also, the software should be able to handle all levels of corruption; whether it would be higher or lower.
 The Quick and Advance scan mode option recovers & repair EDB file from corruption.

 - Support Recovery of Deleted EDB Mailboxes:

 The software that you are occupying for the recovery must be capable of restoring deleted folders along with the mailboxes.
-The tool should be designed with advanced recovery algorithms that are capable to recover all possible accidentally or intentionally deleted mailboxes data from Exchange Server database.
+The tool should be designed with advanced recovery algorithms that are capable to recover all possible accidentally or intentionally deleted mailboxes data from the Exchange Server database.
 The Advance scan mode option easily recovers purged Exchange database mailboxes and data items from the loaded EDB file.
 Users can easily recover deleted mailbox after retention period.

 - Recover All Attachments & Maintain Hierarchy

 While looking for the application to restore mailboxes and fix the error messages like Failed to mount database in Exchange, you should keep in mind the tool must recover the all the mailbox components along with emails, attachments, contacts, notes, calendar entries, etc. Moreover, it would also able to maintain the structure and hierarchy even after the recovery.